Boomer to Generation X Wealth Transfer

-According to a recent report from Cerulli and Associates, Baby Boomers will transfer approximately $68 trillion in assets to their heirs or charitable organizations in the next quarter century.
+According to a report from Cerulli and Associates, Baby Boomers will transfer approximately $68 trillion in assets to their heirs or charitable organizations in the next quarter century.
 Most of that money will end up in the hands of Gen Xers, making that generation the wealthiest in the nation by the end of that 25-year period.

 That large wealth shift is a byproduct of the graying of America and an emerging understanding of new ways to grow wealth after retirement.
 It’s a transfer rich with opportunities for both the seniors who wish to leave a meaningful legacy and the younger generation looking to optimize the resources entrusted to them.
 Following are some key principles for both groups to give those dollars the most impact:

-Consider Giving Money to Your Heirs Before Death for Wealth Transfer
+Give Money to Heirs Before Death

 Gifting portions of an inheritance before the individual dies has several advantages.
 First of all, such gifts are tax-free, whereas money that comes through an inheritance can be hit with heavy tax burdens.
 Additionally, those who opt to give their estates away while they are still alive have the benefit of witnessing the opportunities their money can create for their loved ones.
 The IRS limits such wealth transfers to $15,000 per recipient per year, so the method is limited for those with large estates.

-Understand the Different Needs of Each Generation for Wealth Transfer
+Understand the Different Needs

 Because Baby Boomers and Generation Xers have disparate priorities, a trusted financial advisor can help navigate a transfer of resources in a way that will best serve the needs of both the giver and the recipient.
 As Patrick Kiger wrote on the AARP website in November 2018, “Boomers are shifting from accumulating assets to spending in retirement while focusing on passing along their wealth.
 Many in Generation X, by contrast, are entering their primary earning years and are planning for their children’s education. “